Sri Shantananda Saraswati

 The Gospel of Thomas (also known as the Coptic Gospel of Thomas) is extra to the canonical gospels in the New Testament of the bible.
 It was discovered near Nag Hammadi, Egypt, in December 1945 among a group of books known as the Nag Hammadi library.
 Scholars speculate that the works were buried and hidden after the declaration of a strict canon of Christian scripture, where any works that were not selected for inclusion in the new testament were ordered to be destroyed.
 Scholars have proposed dates of composition as early as 60 AD and as late as 250 AD as a collection of sayings of Jesus.

 There are various reasons given or suggested by the academics as to why not all the gospels and sayings attributed to the disciples and Jesus were included in the New Testament in its initial construction.
-Some texts were not being used for general church services or they were meant to be read by a select few only.
-It is also thought They spoke of the mysterious way to finding enlightenment through understanding the hidden meanings in Jesus’ words.
+Some texts were not being used for public church services, they were meant to be read by a select few only.
+It is also thought they spoke of the mysterious way to finding enlightenment through understanding the hidden meanings in Jesus’ words.
 This would not have been seen as suitable by the officials making the final selection for inclusion in the new bible.

 For example.